afunnydev/tinysociety/content/articles/2018-11-30-tiny-house-laws-in-the-united-stats.md

 notloaded:
   need: true
 listing:
-  title: Tiny House Laws in the United States
+  title: Tiny House Laws in the United States; States That Allow Tiny Houses
   description: >-
     The following information on tiny house laws in the United States should be perceived as guidelines for understanding how tiny house-friendly a